Ground Virginsbower Clematis recta

 -

 Although no reports of toxicity have been seen for this species, some if not all members of this genus are mildly poisonous.
-The report on toxicity given below is based on the genus Clematis.
+The report on toxicity given in the table below is based on the genus Clematis.
 The toxic principle is dissipated by heat or by drying.

 VIDEO Created by Elisabeth Meyer for "Annuals, Perennials, Vines, and Groundcovers" a plant identification course offered in partnership with Longwood Gardens.